carlosm27/url-saver-bot/README.md

 # url_shortener_bot
-A telegram bot to short urls using Teloxide
+A telegram bot to save urls using Teloxide.